 - In the Teams Admin Center, navigate to Teams apps → Setup policies

-- Either create a new policy (Call it Wisq / Harper) or modify the Global (Org-wide default)
+- Either create a new policy (name it Wisq / Harper) or modify the Global (Org-wide default)

 - Under Installed apps, click Add apps